Azure/azure-powershell/src/AppService/docs/hybrid-2019-03-01/Get-AzWebAppRelayServiceConnectionSlot.md

 ### -Slot
 Name of the deployment slot.
-If a slot is not specified, the API will get hybrid connections for the production slot.
+If a slot is not specified, the API will get a hybrid connection for the production slot.

 ```yaml
 Type: System.String